In this article, you will learn all about the different character personality archetypes found in a galaxy far far away (aka Star Wars archetypes).

 The archetypal Herald is a character who appears at the beginning of the hero’s journey and brings the ‘Call to Adventure’, a term coined by the aforementioned Joseph Campbell.

-The ‘Call to Adventure’ is the message, signal or similar which tells the hero of the journey, quest or task which they must accomplish in order to fulfil their destiny.
+The ‘Call to Adventure’ is the message, signal, or similar which tells the hero of the journey, quest, or task which they must accomplish in order to fulfill their destiny.

 In the first Star Wars film Princess Leia’s plea for help is played by the herald, R2D2, and it is this which sets the hero Luke off on his adventure.

-Characters can, of course, fulfil more than one archetype in a story and we will come back to R2D2 later on.
+Characters can, of course, fulfill more than one archetype in a story and we will come back to R2D2 later on.

 8. Jabba the Hutt/Stormtroopers – Threshold Guardians

 The archetypal threshold guardian is a character/set of characters who stands in the way of the hero making progress on their journey or quest.

 In other words, they act as guards at the threshold of a key point in the hero’s journey and hinder their progress along the way, acting as a test that they must pass if they are to progress further.

 There are a number of examples of these archetypes in the Star Wars series, but here we will consider two of them.